capire/.github/profile/README.md

-# Welcome to Capire Samples
+# Welcome to Capire Docs & Samples

 Find here a curated collection of samples for the [_SAP Cloud Application Programming Model (CAP)_](https://cap.cloud.sap).